BlockstreamResearch/secp256k1-zkp/src/modules/musig/musig.md

    length-32 byte arrays which can be communicated however is communicated.
 3. Once all signers nonce commitments have been received, the signer records these commitments with the function `secp256k1_musig_session_get_public_nonce`.
+   If the signer did not provide a message to `secp256k1_musig_session_initialize`, a message must be provided now.
    This function updates in place
    - the session state `session`
    - the array of signer data `signers`